 Rheumatology services improvement project

 The aim of the improvement project is to offer a more consistent service to patients no matter where they live across the County Durham, Darlington, Tees and North Yorkshire areas, and ensure patients are seen in the right place, by the right clinician, first time.
-To help us achieve this, clinicians from across the area will be working together to look at how the current model for accessing services can be improved.
+To help us achieve this, clinicians from across the area have been working together to look at how the current model for accessing services can be improved.

 What does Rheumatology services include?

 Rheumatology deals with the investigation, diagnosis and management of patients with arthritis and other musculoskeletal conditions.
 This a range of disorders affecting joints, bones, muscles and soft tissues (this includes inflammatory arthritis, autoimmune disorders, vasculitis, soft tissue conditions and metabolic bone diseases).